geekerlw/RBRPlugins/README.md

 ## Configuration

-In `Plugins\RBRDashboard` you will find a file called `RBRDashboard.ini`.
-In this file you will find the settings:
+In each plugin's folder like `Plugins\RBRDashboard` you will find a configure file like `RBRDashboard.ini`, In this file you will find the settings.

 ## Uninstall

-In the Plugins folder, remove `RBRDashboard.dll` and the `RBRDashboard` folder.
+In the Plugins folder, remove it folder.